Physician Non-Compete Agreements

 If you join a hospital network or a private physician-owned group, the agreements will be relatively the same, with one big exception.
 And this is the reason why I wanted to talk about this today.

 The following sentence goes for any physician contract.
-In the typical agreement, you’re going to have: the term, how long it last, how to terminate the contract, what the compensation is going to be, whether there are any benefits, and what the employer is going to pay for, so licensing, DEA, society, associations, continuing medical education, time off potentially.
+In the typical agreement, you’re going to have: the term, how long it lasts, how to terminate the contract, what the compensation is going to be, whether there are any benefits, and what the employer is going to pay for, so licensing, DEA, society, associations, continuing medical education, time off potentially.
 However, it’s a little different for most telehealth agreements.
 And then, the big one is the non-compete.

 Now, I wish I had a bright-line answer: Okay, this is how it works with telehealth agreements, but I don’t.